itsib/gas-station-relay/README.md

 - **CORS_CREDENTIALS** - Configures the Access-Control-Allow-Credentials CORS header.
 Set to true to pass the header, otherwise it is omitted.
 By default - *false*.
 - **CORS_ORIGIN** - Configures the Access-Control-Allow-Origin CORS header.
 If set origin to a specific origin.
 For example if you set it to "http://example.com" only requests from "http://example.com" will be allowed.
 #### Chain settings:
-- **RPC_URL** - (Required) The URL to a node on the network you wish to use.
-If you do not know what to put here, get a free [Infura account](https://infura.io/), create a project, and look at KEYS > ENDPOINTS for your network.
-Use the endpoint that starts with https://
+- **CHAIN_ID** - (Required) The Blockchain ID, RPL UPL will be selected automatically from the [list](https://raw.githubusercontent.com/plasmadlt/plasma-mobile-app/main/chainlist.json).
 - **FEE_PAYER_WALLET_KEY** - (Required) The private key of the wallet from which the transaction fee will be paid.
 And where the bonus will be credited for relaying  the transaction.
 There should be a positive ETH balance.
 - **GAS_STATION_CONTRACT_ADDRESS** - (Required) The address of the contract that performs the transaction.
 The whole logic of the fee calculation, signature verification, execution of a user transaction.